Living in Maastricht

 In Maastricht you don’t live on a campus or with a landlady

 Start your search as soon as possible; well before you come to Maastricht or Venlo.
 There is a serious shortage of rooms, so if you can't find a suitable room, we must advise you not to come to Maastricht.
 A student room means living and eating together with other students.
 You cook and eat together and turn your student house into a home.
-Luckily there is no long waiting list for student rooms in Maastricht.
 The average rent is between 400 and 500 euro.
 Most students live in a room in the city centre, but you can also choose to live in a suburb or even a place just across the border in Belgium.
 Some UM faculties are located in the city centre, but others are just outside the centre, close to the Health Campus/MUMC+.

 Most rooms can be found on walking or biking distance from the university buildings and public transport is excellent.
 Maastricht Housing will help you find a suitable room.
 Many exchange students rent a furnished room in one of the buildings of the UM Guesthouse, which are all located close to the centre.
 There are 350 rooms available for 1 or 2 students per room and 45 rooms/studios for master’s students.